nasa/cumulus/docs/deployment/terraform-best-practices.md

 terraform destroy
 ```

-The next step is to _manually_ **delete the DynamoDB tables** related to your
-deployment.
-Again, these tables are protected such that they are **not**
-_automatically_ deleted by the `terraform destroy` command.
-This is a safety
-measure to prevent _accidental_ removal.

 However, this does not prevent manual destruction in case you truly do wish to
 remove them.
 You may do so via either the **AWS Management Console** or the